How do you build landing pages?

-It’s just that it’s virtually impossible (or expensive or time consuming) if you depend on developers to build landing pages for every offer, every Ad Group in Adwords, every campaign on Facebook, and then all those campaigns you’d launch organically (through your blog posts or on social media).
+It’s just that it’s virtually impossible (or expensive or time-consuming) if you depend on developers to build landing pages for every offer, every Ad Group in Google Ads, every campaign on Facebook, and then all those campaigns you’d launch organically (through your blog posts or on social media).

 To avoid the need for developers and entire IT departments (in some cases), there are landing page builder tools that are incredible value for money.

 As with any tool today, it’s up to users, individuals, and businesses to figure out which tool works best for them.

 Let’s rip Unbounce apart and see what’s inside.

 Unbounce: Digging Under the Hood

 Unbounce has been around for a long time now and I am a huge fan.

 Unbounce is one of the few landing page builders out there that stood the test of time with an advanced and truly “drag and drop” editor.
 See a preview for yourself (no opt-in needed.
 Just play with it.)

 Let me explain: of the three biggest landing page builders, Unbounce literally lets you drag elements (such as text blocks, images, or whatever else goes on your landing page) across the page you are building.

 Here’s how a typical landing page looks like after you create it on Unbounce: